 Rhode Island Fraternal Lodges

-Across Rhode Island's 19 communities with fraternal lodges, you'll find 9 Elks, 5 Eagles, 11 Knights of Columbus, 1 Lions.
-The most active cities include Bristol, Warwick, Cranston.
+Across Rhode Island's 19 communities with fraternal lodges, you'll find 9 Elks, 4 Eagles, 11 Knights of Columbus.
+The most active cities include Bristol, Cranston, North Providence.

 Each lodge serves as a vital community hub offering fellowship, charitable programs, service projects, and social activities for members and their families.
 Whether you're new to fraternal organizations or a longtime member seeking a new lodge, Rhode Island's fraternal community welcomes you.